curtisbarnard/formula1-bingo/README.md

-# formula1-bingo
+# Formula 1 Bingo - 2022
-Formula 1 bingo game for each grand prix race
+Browser based Formula 1 bingo game for each Grand Prix race

 ## Ideas for webpage
+- [x] Post on GitHub
 - [ ] With all cards flips reveals an image
-- [x] Post on GitHub
 - [ ] Make mobile version have less tiles so it's readable
 - [ ] On desktop user can select number of tiles
 - [ ] Five points per card flipped